 So we rescheduled for the next day, went through it all again and set off.
 You’re out on the water for roughly 2 – 2.5 hours, kayaking over waves and trying to spot wildlife.
 On a clear day, you can see to the bottom of the ocean and spot turtles, rays and the occasional shark.
 Unfortunately for us, the clouds came over and the water started looking pretty dark.
 Once you’re out towards Cape Byron, you’re meant to be able to see Dolphins surfing the waves and coming out the water!
 However, we saw absolutely nothing.

 After a while, you head back to the beach for some morning/ afternoon tea!
 With just our luck, once we were back at the beach, a couple of dolphins could be spotted just off shore.
 At least we got to see them from a distance!
 Overall, the tour and staff are brilliant.
 It just so happens that we have no luck.
 Thankfully, due to a policy, we can go back at any time for free (if we’re ever in the area again).

 The Shark Attack

-That’s the last activity from our package completed, now it’s just a long drive to Melbourne.
+That’s the last activity from our package completed, and our time in Byron Bay finished.
+Now it’s just a long drive to Melbourne.
 There will hopefully be some adventures along the way but most of our time is going to be driving now.
 Absolutely gutted our road-trip is nearly over!
 I hope you’ve enjoyed reading all my posts over these past few weeks!
 I’ve definitely enjoyed doing the activities and writing about them!